Taxation and Basic Income

 -

-Note: with a proportional tax, for every dollar that a net Basic Income increases over $174.02 p.w., everyone, including those with incomes over $70,000, will receive an additional dollar.
+Note: with a proportional tax, for every dollar increase in net Basic Income over $174.02 p.w., everyone, including those with incomes over $70,000, will receive an additional dollar.
 Similarly, for those receiving a tax-free Basic Income, their net incomes will increase by a dollar for every dollar the Basic Income increases.

 -